How to ensure quality control in a lab

 What is automated quality control?

 By removing high volumes of manual intervention, automation can support enhanced consistency throughout workflows.
-This can be achieved through the use of optimised metrics that are time-saving and efficient, thus requiring less human effort to complete quality auditing.
+This can be achieved through the use of optimized metrics that are time-saving and efficient, thus requiring less human effort to complete quality auditing.
 Embedding automated software and machinery in laboratories eases the burden of manual intervention and data processing for quality control and assurance.
 This allows for real-time detection of issues and faults in samples or data, thus supporting labs to become more cost-effective and increasing productivity (3).

 Which QC processes can be automated?